 If you or someone you know has been impacted by past storms, the following resources may help.

 Before and During the Storm

-- ReadyNC: Learn more about how to prepare and protect yourself, your family and your property at ReadyNC.
+- ReadyNC: Learn more about how to prepare and protect yourself.

 - NCDPS: Learn about available shelters, road conditions, evacuation routes and disaster assistance and how to contact your county's emergency management agency at the NC Department of Public Safety.

 - NC Housing Finance Agency: Get valuable information on preparing for the storm at Tips for Preparing Your Home for a Hurricane, How to Prepare Your Home for a Hurricane and How to Build a Home Disaster Emergency Kit.

 - NCDHHS: If you are seeking Medicaid, food and nutrition or behavioral health assistance or are a health care professional who can volunteer, contact the NC Department of Health and Human Services to learn more.